CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 The user and authorization concept (see ORP.4 * Identity and Authorization Management *) of the institution MUST be extended by the authorizations for roles, profiles and user groups required for database management systems.

 A process MUST be established that governs how database users and their privileges are created, approved, set up, modified and revoked or deleted.
-In this case, ONLY as many access rights must be granted as are required for the respective tasks (need-to-know principle).
+In this case, ONLY as many access rights must be granted as are necessary for the respective tasks (need-to-know principle).
 All changes SHOULD be documented.
 The configured users and their associated permissions MUST be periodically reviewed and adjusted as necessary.

 #### APP.4.3.A6 Change of password [responsible person]